-Considering self-expression doesn’t seem to be working much, you are welcome to make the kid stay behind the class for a few minutes and speak about what happened to them.
+As mentioned also in Mom365.com, considering self-expression doesn’t seem to be working much, you are welcome to make the kid stay behind the class for a few minutes and speak about what happened to them.
 Mention what you know about losing someone or something dear, but try not to share many stories about your experiences.
 Instead, ensure that the student understands what death means and that its occurrence is not his or her fault.

 Address Behavioral Changes